 Any student requesting a leave of absence (LOA) from the institution must submit a written request to the Registrar's Office.
-The LOA request form is located at the Registrar's Office of every campus or can be downloaded from the FNC website.
-Distance learning students must submit the completed form to the Registrar's Office via either e-mail (kcabrera@mm.fnc.edu or nrizo@mm.fnc.edu) or fax at (305) 362 0595, Attention to: Registrar's Office.
-Additional questions to the Distance Learning Dept. can be emailed to slomena@mm.fnc.edu.
+The LOA request form is located at the Registrar's Office of every campus or can be downloaded from the FNU website.
+Online Learning students must submit the completed form to the Registrar's Office via either e-mail (kcabrera@fnu.edu or hflores@fnu.edu) or fax at (305) 362 0595, Attention to: Registrar's Office.
+Additional questions about the Online Learning Campus can be emailed to slomena@fnu.edu.